lapps/lapps.github.io/installation/jetstream.md

 To get a working LAPPS Grid on Jetstream you need to do the following:

-1. Create a Ubuntu instance ready for LAPPS Grid install
+1. Create a Ubuntu instance ready for LAPPS Grid install.
-2. Install the LAPPS Grid on that instance, either by installing the LAPPS Grid form scratch or by using Docker images
+2. Install the LAPPS Grid on that instance, either by installing the LAPPS Grid from scratch or by using Docker images.

 ### Starting an Ubuntu instance